dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/Assets/Articles/pHSensor-Calibration-Example.md

 <table><tr><td width="810">

+   1. Connect the sensor probe to the BNC connector.

-   1. Dip the sensor into neutral water.
+   2. Dip the sensor probe into neutral water.

-   2. Wait for the voltage to stabilize.
+   3. Wait for the voltage to stabilize.

-   3. Please record the voltage value (𝑋) read by the sensor.
+   4. Please record the voltage value (𝑋) read by the sensor.

-   4. Next, find the value of 𝑌², 𝑋², and 𝑋𝑌.
+   5. Next, find the value of 𝑌², 𝑋², and 𝑋𝑌.

-   5. Calculate all the values and put them in the table.
+   6. Calculate all the values and put them in the table.

 </td></tr></table><br>